byu-oit/handel-codepipeline/docs/phase-types/cloudformation.rst

      - Yes
      - cloudformation
      - This must always be *cloudformation* for the CloudFormation phase type.
+   * - name
+     - string
+     - Yes
+     -
+     - The value you want to show up in the CodePipeline UI as your phase name.
    * - template_path
      - string
      - Yes